 Designate an office member to continually monitor and respond to both positive and negative online reviews.
 Though it may be easier to just respond to the positive reviews, it’s important to quickly respond to an unfavorable review, encouraging the reviewer to reach out to your practice directly to better understand the situation.

 Turn verbal praise in an appointment to written praise online.
 Look for patients who have had measurable or substantial success by following your established treatment plan.
 Identify cues during your visits with patients that indicate their gratitude for your care.
 Typically, it is the patients that you have established a strong relationship with that are most willing and eager to share their experience online.

 Make the review writing process quick and free of complications.
-To accomplish this, establish protocols that your staff can use consistently:
+One way to accomplish this is to establish protocols that your staff can use consistently:

-- Create instructions for the review submission process and upload them into the P2P patient portal.
+Create instructions for the review submission process, and email them to your patient.

-- For an online review, include a link to the review website with steps to create an account and post a review.
+For an online review, include a link to the review website with steps to post a review.

 For a short statement (testimonial) for your practice’s website, provide a form or list of questions to help guide patient feedback.
 In addition, be sure to include any necessary disclosure information required by your state.

 There are also systems that you can use to help increase your online reviews, like the patient review-generating system built into Power2Practice.
 This easy-to-use module allows you to receive positive patient reviews on your public pages—which will help build your online reputation—while negative reviews are sent to privately, as real-time insight to help improve your patients’ future experiences with your practice.

 Writing an online review is one of the best compliments your patients can give.
 It is important to thank patients for their valuable feedback, which in turn helps to solidify your relationship.
 Send a personal email or hand-written thank you card to show your appreciation, or add a note to the patient chart to remind you to thank them in person at their next appointment.